codacy/codacy-api-typescript/README.md

 sudo apt-get install libunwind8
 ```

-The autorest version we are using only works up to node v14.
+The [AutoRest](https://github.com/Azure/autorest) version we are using only works up to Node.js v14.

 ## Usage
 ### Generate the code